 Suppliers should issue a unique invoice number for every invoice they send out.
 This is extremely important to avoid paying duplicate invoices.
-If any invoice arrives without a unique invoice number, the invoice must be returned to the supplier to be amended.
+If any invoice arrives without a unique invoice number, the invoice must be returned to the supplier for amendment.

-Isla & Co may decide to short-pay a supplier for a range of reasons.
+Isla & Co may decide to short-pay a supplier for various reasons.
 These may include negotiated discounts for early payment, incomplete shipments, damaged goods, prior credits, etc. Whenever an invoice is not paid in full, a detailed record must be maintained in the supplier's file, and the reason must be communicated to the supplier.